Duramax Diesel Power Project

 The Diesel Page

 The interior in our 1989 Silverado received a makeover as well.
-Though a 2001 dash was installed, it's a big job and not necessarily recommended.
-A late 1990s GM dash can be fairly easily modified to accept a newer instrument panel, and would require far less fabrication.
+Though a I installed a 2001 dash primarily to allow installing the new gauge cluster, it's a big job and not necessarily recommended.
+A late 1990s GM dash can be fairly easily modified to accept a newer instrument panel cluster, and would require far less fabrication.
 I maintained the original 1989 steering column, both to save money and to show how it could be done.
 In retrospect, I recommend installing a steering column matching the model-year of your engine/transmission package.
 Though a new column might make the conversion cost a little more, it'll simplify the process.

 What's New: | Feature Articles: | Product Reviews: | Member's Area: